 Cornish Country Parks for Pooches

 If your four-legged friend prefers to feel grass under his pads, there are plenty of country parks near St Austell.
 One of our favourite dog walks is in the National Trust property, Lanhydrock.
 This beautiful house is near Bodmin, 12 miles from The Cornwall.
 The house is set in 900 acres of historic parkland, where your doggy is more than welcome.
 Please pop on the lead in livestock areas.

-Other good National Trust places for walkies include the wooded Penrose Estate near Helston (30 miles, but so worth it) and the countryside around Trelissick near Falmouth (although not in the actual gardens themselves).
-Take a National Trust trail around Lansallos near Fowey, where there’s a dog-friendly beach.
+Other good National Trust places for walkies include the wooded Penrose Estate near Helston (30 miles, but so worth it) and the countryside around Trelissick near Falmouth (although not in the actual gardens themselves), or take a National Trust trail around Lansallos near Fowey, where there’s a dog-friendly beach.

 Holidays with Your Dog at The Cornwall

 And of course, there’s our own 43-acre parkland at The Cornwall for you and your doggy to explore.
-We love our four-pawed guests, and you can reserve a dog-friendly hotel room.
-If you prefer a holiday cottage, book into one of our luxury Woodland Lodges, where your dog will feel really at home.
+We love our four-pawed guests, and you can reserve a dog-friendly hotel room, or if you prefer a holiday cottage, book into one of our luxury Woodland Lodges, where your dog will feel really at home.

-With all those lovely dog walks on our doorstep (and who know, maybe the odd treat or two…), this is the perfect place for a pooch-perfect holiday.
+With all those lovely dog walks on our doorstep (and who knows, maybe the odd treat or two…), this is the perfect place for a pooch-perfect holiday.